Anton-Cherepkov/vastai-ssh-config-tool/README.md

 ## How to use
 1. Run `pip install git+https://github.com/Anton-Cherepkov/vastai-ssh-config-tool.git`
 2. Go to https://vast.ai/console/cli/.
 Copy the command under the heading "Login / Set API Key" and run it.
-The command will be something like `./vast.py set api-key xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`.
+The command will be something like `vastai set api-key xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`.
 3. Run `vastai-ssh-config`.

 ## Usage